addieldealba/A2-Estadistica-Programaci-n-con-R/Sesion-02/Reto-05/Readme.md

 ### OBJETIVO
-- Aprenderas a cargar un package
+- Aprenderas a
-- Aprenderas a usar dplyr
+- Aprenderas a
-- Aprenderas a seleccionar y filtrar informacion
+- Aprenderas a

 #### REQUISITOS
 1. Contar con R studio.